raspberrypilearning/this-sprite-needs-you/en/step_1.md

 ## Introduction

-Create a virtual pet, character, or simulation that the user can interact with to help it.
+Create a virtual pet, character, or nature simulation that the user can interact with to help it.
 Your game will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">Virtual pet games</span> are one type of game where users interact with characters to meet the characters' needs.
 You might have played with a small handheld Tamagotchi or enjoyed games like Catz and Adopt me! on a computer.
 Can you think of any other virtual pet games?